-If a child or young person or vulnerable adult begins to tell you about abuse it is vital that you do the following:\
+If a child or young person or vulnerable adult begins to tell you about abuse it is vital that you do the following:

-- Do NOT promise not to tell anyone or say you will keep it a secret - Listen carefully but to not ask questions (a trained professional will do this) - Reassure the child or young person that they have done the right thing by disclosing the abuse. - Let the child or young person or vulnerable adult know that you will need to let someone else know about what they have said. - Immediately report the child, young person or vulnerable adult's disclosure to your team leader, who will alert a Creation Fest Safeguarding Officer. - As soon as possible write down what you were told by the child, young person or vulnerable adult using his or her own words to describe the abuse and pass this report form immediately to the Creation Fest Safeguarding Officer. - It is important not to discuss the disclosure with anyone other than your team leader or Safeguarding Officer.
+- Do NOT promise not to tell anyone or say you will keep it a secret - Listen carefully but to not ask questions (a trained person will do this) - Reassure the child or young person that they have done the right thing by disclosing the abuse. - Let the child or young person or vulnerable adult know that you will need to let someone else know about what they have said. - Immediately report the child, young person or vulnerable adult's disclosure to your team leader, who will alert the Safeguarding Team. - As soon as possible write down what you were told by the child, young person or vulnerable adult using his or her own words to describe the abuse and pass this report form immediately to the Safeguarding Team. - It is important not to discuss the disclosure with anyone other than your team leader or Safeguarding Team.